junxit/us-congress-bills-112/metadata.md

 - 2011-04-06 — Introduced in Senate
 - 2011-04-06 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S2194-2201)
 - 2011-04-06 — Sponsor introductory remarks on measure.
 (CR S2194)
+- 2011-05-09 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2011-10-19 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2012-04-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-155.
+- 2012-04-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-155.
+- 2012-04-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 358.